PostHog/posthog.com/contents/tutorials/toolbar.md

 A good use case for this is leveraging the action as a [funnel step](/docs/user-guides/funnels).

-### Step 2: Seeing your existing actions
+### Seeing your existing actions

 Once you have created an action, it will be available for you in PostHog.

 However, you can also visualize your actions with the toolbar.

-By toggling on 'Actions' (green flag icon), you should have a view of all actions on the page.
+By toggling on 'Actions' (yellow target icon), you'll see a view of all actions on the page.

 ![Toolbar Actions](../images/tutorials/toolbar/toolbar-actions.png)